tfabris/RebootCableModem/README.md

 used for connecting to the web interface of your cable modem.
 Create the "modem-creds" file and place it in the same directory as these scripts.

+####  Edit the modemType variable:
+Edit the "modemType" variable inside the script, and set it to the name of one of the supported modems.
+Follow the instructions in the code comments in the script.

 ####  Edit the modemIp variable:
-Edit the "modemIp" variable inside the script you intend to use (one of the RebootCableModem-xxxxx.sh scripts), and set it to the address of the cable modem on your LAN.
+Edit the "modemIp" variable inside the script, and set it to the address of the cable modem on your LAN.

+####  Edit the dailyReboot variables:
+Edit the "dailyReboot" variables inside the script.
+Enable or disable the feature, and set the time of day, by following the instructions in the code comments in the script.

 ####  Set file permissions:
 Set the access permissions on the folder which contains this script, the